CNM/UNM NM Humanities Now! Transfer Program

 You will be matched with a transfer advocate (mentor) as you transfer.
 Your mentor is a graduate student at UNM, pursuing either a Master's or Ph.D. degree, and very possibly was a transfer student from a community college to a 4-year university, like you!
 They can give you tips on navigating the system at UNM and they have the inside scoop on internship and research possibilities with UNM faculty.

 The NM Humanities Now!
 Transfer Program is open to all humanities students transferring from CNM to UNM.
-To join, email Danielle at email@example.com to start the process.
+Email Danielle at firstname.lastname@example.org to start the process.
 We look forward to hearing from you!

 Transfer Education Specialist